 We do not share information about your disability or your other identities without your explicit permission.

 We operate using a social justice model of providing accommodations.
 As we work with you to determine accommodations, our interactive process emphasizes intersectionality and your lived experiences.

 We will not “medicalize” the process of seeking accommodations.
-No law requires that documentation be provided when requesting accommodations.
 A lack of documentation should not be a barrier.
 You can make an appointment to discuss your needs whether or not you have a medical or mental health diagnosis.

 We will work with you throughout your time at Cornell to ensure that you are receiving appropriate accommodations.
 Your accommodation plan can be revisited at any time.

 You are not required to disclose any personal information to staff or faculty outside of our office in order to receive your accommodations.
 Faculty or staff who have questions or concerns can be directed to speak with our office.
 We will only communicate information about your accommodations to the necessary staff/faculty who will be implementing them.
 We disclose personal information about you only with your explicit consent and only if necessary.